verticalphotoplacer/VerticalPhotoPlacer/README.md

 ![VPP](https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/vpp_example_update.png?raw=true)

 This plugin should be used in cases when quick information visualization is needed such as disaster response.
-If geo-referencing accuracy is top priority, more advanced tools should be considered.
+If geo-referencing accuracy is top priority, other tools should be considered.

 ## Plugin installation